 Learning Artifacts for Assessing Creative Thinking

-Many educators are concerned that it will be difficult to assess creative thinking strategies and skills.
+Many educators are concerned that it will be difficult to assess creative thinking skills.
 However, using learning artifacts can be a simple way to easily check for understanding.

 A learning artifact is simply an object, performance, production or presentation created by students during the course of instruction.
 Here are several ideas for artifacts that can be collected during arts integration/STEAM lessons or units.